jeanjun/jum/README.md

 # jum

-A library that creates natural zoom in/out gestures
+🖼️ 🔍 A library that enables natural image zoom in/out gestures